We Want Transit for All PA! 🚌❤️✊ Rally & Lobby Day

 Riders can learn more about the proposed cuts and PRT’s Public Comment Period here

-How Will Pittsburgh Mayoral Candidates Improve Transit Access?
+How Will Pittsburgh’s Mayor & City Council Candidates Improve Transit Access?

-Read what the Candidates running to be PGH’s next Mayor have to say about public transit.
-Take our #VoteTransit Pledge to commit to electing a transit champion!
+Read what the Candidates running to be PGH’s next Mayor & City Council Representatives have to say about public transit.
+Take our #VoteTransit Pledge to commit to electing Transit Champion!

-With Election Day around the corner on May 20th, city residents will have the chance to choose who should be the next Mayor of Pittsburgh.
-We at Pittsburghers for Public Transit know that there is a lot that City and municipal leaders can do to improve access to public transit – from improving sidewalks, to building bus shelters, to creating land use and employee policy that support transit access – even though the Mayor doesn’t have direct control over the transit agency itself.
+With Election Day around the corner on May 20th, city residents will have the chance to choose who should be Pittsburgh’s next Mayor & City Council representatives.
+We at Pittsburghers for Public Transit know that there is a lot that City and municipal leaders can do to improve access to public transit – from improving sidewalks, to building bus shelters, to creating land use and employee policy that support transit access – even though the Mayor & City Council don’t have direct control over the transit agency itself.

 This year, we put together our #VoteTransit 25/25/25 Goal for candidates running to lead our city–and we want them to commit!